Dynamics’ Nanowave Air zaps the coronavirus with UV light

 Nanowave Air may also provide inactivated air continuously to a person.
 For example, a device may be pointed directly at a person in order to provide them with a constant stream of inactivated air.
 This may be particularly useful in certain dental offices, doctor offices, aesthetic salons, check-out lines, and cubicles.

-Nanowave Air has three air speed settings of 100, 200, and 300 liters per minute so the device can be customized to create different airflows for different applications.
+Nanowave Air has three airspeed settings of 100, 200, and 300 liters per minute so the device can be customized to create different airflows for different applications.
 It can push the air outward about 17 feet, which means it can circulate a lot of air in a room.

 Nanowave Air has received certification from the Federal Communication Commission (FCC) certification, Edison Testing Laboratories (ETL), and Conformite Europeene (CE).
 As tested by ETL, all UV-C is contained in the device and no UV-C leaves the device.
 With these certifications, Nanowave Air meets the electrical and safety criteria necessary for launch in numerous countries, the company said.